glocalcoop/anp-network-main-v2/readme.txt

 Activist Network Theme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==

+= 2.0.25 - June, 29 2016 =
+* To make it easier to customize child themes:
+   * Updated customizer styling to be less specific.
+   * Updated SASS theme to be less specific.
+* Removed unused color palettes.

 = 2.0.24 - June, 21 2016 =
 * Changed single post header to page-header class.